openETCS/governance/README.md

    	- State of the document: under review
 * Change/Problem Management Process in its 0.1.0 version
 	- State of the document: under review
+* Document Control Process in its 0.1.0 version
+	- State of the document: under revision
+* Training Process in its 0.1.0 version
+	- State of the document: under revision

 ### Documents in use.